m-nganga/Colab-Notebooks/README.md

 # Colab-Notebooks
-This is a repository to hold all notebooks created and published from Colab.
+This is a repository to hold all SQL for Data Science notebooks created and published from Google Colab.